hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 **Retweets** and **Favourites**.
 You organize the highest voted Tweets into **Trending Topics** and give the team time to discuss about these in more detail.

-It turns out that the Twitter universe offers everything you need for this.
+It turns out that the Twitter universe offers everything you need for a retro.
 Restricting the opinions on the sticky notes to Twitter's 140 characters limit is a good lesson on brevity and conciseness.
 It is challenging to stick to this format and therefore will result in some really creative answers.
-Hashtags, Mentions and Emojis really offer some unique opportunities.
+Hashtags, Mentions and Emojis offer some unique opportunities.
 Mentioning someone in a Tweet can be used to appreciate a specific person or to celebrate success.
-Hashtags are a really great concept to put additional information, emotion or funny references into the short Tweet format.
+Hashtags are a great concept to put additional information, emotion or funny references into the short Tweet format.

 ## Preparation
-As usual make sure to have a room where the whole team fits and can talk and discuss in an undisturbed fashion.
+As usual make sure to have a room where the whole team fits and can talk and discuss in an undisturbed way.
 Get enough sticky notes and pens for everyone.
 Make sure to pick the right format for the sticky notes.
 I've found a wide rectangular shape to be fitting (obviously resembling the format of one single Tweet).